NEUBIAS/training-resources/_modules/variables.md

 figure_legend: Variables are containers specific for an information type.
 The name of the variable should explain its purpose.
 Naming convention is camelCase (left side) or under_score (right side).

 activity_preface: |
-  - Open a script editor, create numneric variables, add the two numbers in a new variable.
+  - Open a script editor, create two numeric variables, store results of addition in a new variable.
   - Show how a variable can be used in a simple function (e.g. print(variable)) and in a image processing function.

 activities: